ThornboroughA/ChangdeokgungVR/README.md

-# Changdeokgung VR
+# Neungsohwa Over the Walls 담장 위 능소화
-A historical mystery game in VR.
-Explore an 18th century Korean palace and solve a series of puzzles to help save your friend.
+Explore an 18th century Korean palace.

 Currently in production, with an anticipated release for an initial version in mid May 2022 for Oculus Quest.
-Later releases will include Oculus Rift, HTC Vive, and Valve Index compatibility.
+Later releases will include broader compatability.

 ![Gameplay example](Media/changdeokgung_vr_semester1.gif)